Homecoming (The Wire)

-"Homecoming" is the sixth episode of the third season of the HBO original series The Wire.
+"Homecoming" is the 31st episode of American crime drama The Wire, also the sixth episode of the show's third season.
 The episode was written by Rafael Alvarez from a story by David Simon & Rafael Alvarez and was directed by Leslie Libman.
-It originally aired on October 31, 2004.
+It originally aired on October 31, 2004, on HBO in the U.S. In the episode, the Baltimore police take action after seeing negative outcomes from their designated drug dealing zones, Stringer Bell encounters difficulties in entering the real estate business, and Omar Little tampers with a witness to the murder of Tosha.

+The episode had nearly 1.4 million viewers and had positive reviews from The Guardian and HitFix.

 Plot

-After a political event, Daniels' wife Marla raises the possibility of reconciling.
-However, Daniels explains that he cannot promise any more than his continued support of her career, later telling Pearlman that he feels he still owes her to fill the role of a supportive spouse.
-During a game of racquetball, Carcetti and Gray skirt around the issue of who should run against Mayor Royce, with Carcetti seemingly conceding that only a black person could win the race.
-Carcetti again asks D'Agostino to run his campaign, saying that Baltimore's black vote will be split if Royce and Gray both run.
-Royce and Parker suggest to Burrell that he may not keep his job as police commissioner if the city's crime rate keeps rising.
+After a political event, Cedric Daniels' wife Marla raises the possibility of reconciling.
+However, Cedric explains that he cannot promise any more than his continued support of her career, later telling Rhonda Pearlman that he feels he still owes her to fill the role of a supportive spouse.
+Tommy Carcetti again asks Theresa D'Agostino to run his campaign for mayor, suggesting that Baltimore's black vote will be split if incumbent Clarence Royce and Anthony Gray both run.
+Royce and Parker suggest to Ervin Burrell that he may not keep his job as police commissioner if the city's crime rate keeps rising.

 In Homicide, Bunk tells Landsman that he will work on the double homicide of Tosha and Tank rather than wasting time on the missing gun; Landsman finally agrees.
 Bunk interviews Tosha's family and asks them to have Omar contact him.
 The word gets back to Omar, who catches up with the witness who identified him to Bunk and convinces him to change his story.
 Omar arranges a meeting with Bunk, telling him there is no victim in the case of the shooting.
 Bunk, enraged, talks about their shared past at Edmondson High School and says that the empathy and sense of community in their neighborhoods is all but gone.
 In the Western, Colvin has Carver and his other men forcibly relocate any straggling dealers into Hamsterdam.

 Despite the positive effect Hamsterdam has on the wider neighborhood, Colvin notices one resident remaining in the zone.
 When the resident refuses to move, Colvin approaches Foerster with the necessary paperwork, telling him the woman is a witness in a drug case.
 Colvin again finds himself relying on information from the Major Case Unit, and requests their assistance in targeting both the Barksdales and the Stanfields.
-Meanwhile, Bell and Avon are dismayed to find costs spiraling at their development site.
+Meanwhile, Bell and Avon are dismayed to find costs skyrocketing at their development site.
 They join Slim Charles in surveying territory.
 Avon questions why the Barksdales are conceding their best territory to Marlo without a fight and resolves to get his corners back.
 Bell and Bodie agree to move a small part of their business to Hamsterdam to test the waters.
 Avon orders Slim Charles to attack Marlo using Cutty and other muscle.